 by Kyra Lysynecky | June 5, 2024 | Featured Article, Glazes, Informative, Myth Busters

 Shino glazes are a type of glaze known for their beautiful milky white to orange colors and fleshy textured surfaces.
 Originally developed in 16th century Japan, these glazes were used on tea bowls prized for their understated elegance.
-Eventually making their way to...
+Eventually, making their way to...

-by Kyra Lysynecky | April 24, 2024 | Informative, Kilns
+by Kyra Lysynecky | April 24, 2024 | Beginners Guide, Informative, Kilns

 by Kyra Lysynecky | February 29, 2024 | Glazes, Informative, Myth Busters

-by Kyra Lysynecky | February 22, 2024 | Featured Article, Kilns
+by Kyra Lysynecky | February 22, 2024 | Beginners Guide, Charts, How Tos, Kilns

 by Kyra Lysynecky | February 21, 2024 | Charts, Informative